manujosephv/pytorch_tabular/README.md

 ## Future Roadmap(Contributions are Welcome)

 1. Integrate Optuna Hyperparameter Tuning
-1. Integrate Captum for interpretability
+1. Migrate Datamodule to Polars or NVTabular for faster data loading and to handle larger than RAM datasets.
+1. Add GaussRank as Feature Transformation
 1. Have a scikit-learn compatible API
-1. Add GaussRank as Feature Transformation
 1. Enable support for multi-label classification
-1. Migrate Datamodule to Polars or Vaex for faster data loading and to handle larger than RAM datasets.
 1. Keep adding more architectures

 ## Contributors